 LEARN TO ORGANISE YOUR IDEAS

 Every piece of writing has a structure, and in most cases, it is essential to plan that structure before writing.
 The overall structure creates a blueprint for the writer, and acts as a map to the writer, ensuring that she or he is always working towards the desired end.

-Narrative structure is called “plot”.
+Plot is an important part of structuring a narrative.
 Conventionally, it contains these essential features, and in this order:

 - Introduction of conflict (internal or external)

 - Climax (where conflict rises to a peak or a point of crisis)

 - Resolution of the conflict.

 This structure is quite acceptable for short stories, but may be too predictable for long and complex novels.
 Nevertheless, novels of popular fiction (westerns, romances, detective novels) still use this basic structure, which can be, and often is, expanded to contain several climaxes, called anti-climaxes.
 In those cases, the reader is led to a point of heightened suspense as some resolution is promised, only to find that there is only partial resolution, or some previously overlooked element is still to be considered.

 There are many possible ways of structuring a piece of writing.
 The story may bounce back and forth in time, focus around key events, with little transition between them, or return to where it started.
 The only way to really get a grasp on the possibilities is to study the structure of many different works in the fields that you most write in.